 Day 9 of Sri Lanka: Ella

 The next day, we had a train to catch from the Nuwara Eliya station, towards Ella, at 9:30 AM.
 This time we had the front most seats in the observatory deck, offering the best possible views, again, booked for us by Edward and his team.
-We got some more mesmerising foggy velvety green views of Nuwara Eliya on the journey.
+We got some more mesmerizing foggy velvety green views of Nuwara Eliya on the journey.
 As Ella approached, the views changed to those of mountains and valleys.

-Ella is hiker’s paradise.
+Ella is a hiker’s paradise.
 This place is a must on your 10 day itinerary to Sri Lanka if you wish for a great hike!
 Ella Rock is a part of things to see in Sri Lanka because of the gorgeous misty views it offers.

 So, we had decided to go to Ella rock in the afternoon.
 We had read about the challenging trek to Ella rock and we were not sure if we would have enough time to finish the trek after the train journey ended.
-After, we got down at Kithalella station, we hired a young local boy as a guide.
+After we got down at Kithalella station, we hired a young local boy as a guide.
 He was a confident and chatty little fellow, who could speak some basic English speaking skills.
-Thanks to him, we climbed Ella rock in less than two hours, relished the views at the top and came down in another one hour.
+Thanks to him, we climbed Ella rock in less than two hours, relished the views at the top, and came down in another one hour.
 Another target achieved.
 The trekker within me was happy.
-After dinner at a local restaurant in Ella, we drove to our hotel booked for the night and checked in.
+After dinner at a local restaurant in Ella, we drove to our hotel booked for the night, and checked in.

 Day 10 of Sri Lanka: Ella

 We got up very early the next day and got ready even before it was time for the hotel’s breakfast service to start.
 It was our very last day here.
 We had called Edward a little later and had some free time in hand.
 So we decided to have a walk in the town center.
 On the main road, a few local shops had opened up and we had tea biscuits for breakfast in a small hotel.